sparkfun/SparkFun_DataLogger/docs/configuration.md

 ### General: Save Settings

 In the Settings menu, send a <kbd>2</kbd> to adjust the Save Settings.
+As of firmware v01.01.01, the JSON output buffer size is now user configurable.
+This will be under option "**JSON File Buffer Size**" when in the Save Settings Menu.

 <div style="text-align: center">
   <a href="../assets/SparkFun_Datalogger_IoT_Save_Settings_Menu.JPG"><img src="../assets/SparkFun_Datalogger_IoT_Save_Settings_Menu.JPG"" width="600" height="600"></a>
 </div>

 In the Save Settings Menu, users will be able to save, restore, or clear any preferences in memory (i.e. persistent storage) or a saved file to a fallback device (i.e. microSD card).
 Note that any passwords and secret keys are not saved in the save settings file.
 You will need to manually enter those values in the file saved on the microSD card.